thomasdemauri/thomasdemauri/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning about React, Typescript, NodeJS and SQL
+- 🌱 Currently learning data structures in C and Python.
 - 📫 How to reach me: @toommauro